 2. What is the difference between an invoice and a proforma invoice?

-The primary distinction is that a proforma invoice serves as an estimate and is not legally binding, typically issued prior to the actual delivery of goods or services.
+The primary distinction is that a proforma invoice serves as an estimate and is not legally binding, typically issued before the actual delivery of goods or services.
 In contrast, a commercial invoice is the final document sent after the delivery, which is legally binding and requests payment from the buyer.

 3. Should you pay on a proforma invoice?